Rizque/GreenValley/README.md

 - Heroku: Cloud platform used for deploying and hosting web applications.
 - Git: Version control system used for tracking changes and collaboration among developers.

+## Web Author

+The Green Valley Django App was developed by Ritvars Vjakse.

+For any inquiries or further information, please feel free to reach out via email at ritvarsvjakse@gmail.com.

 ## Contributing
 Contributions to the Green Valley Django App are welcome!
 If you find any issues or would like to suggest improvements, please submit a GitHub issue or pull request.